top of page

 ✅ Result: when branding changes (colors/fonts), you update one place.

-SVG measures are a lightweight way to add custom visuals—especially for KPI indicators within tables/matrices.
+SVG measures are a lightweight way to add custom visuals—especially for KPI indicators within tables and matrices.
 The key to sanity is standardising: one renderer measure, helper measures for style, and templates if you scale.

 This is what comes at the very end.
 You can do unlimited things here.